 With «Champs-Élysées» I wanted people to remember the fashion, the tattoos and all of the other signs of their youth from the 1990s.
 It might look like a video from back then, but it is completely 21st century.
 It has never been my goal just to reproduce some cool visual effects in retro style.
 Actually, the effects I used on the video are mostly new and on each scene I used a different animation technique.
 Although it was not really intended to create a «critique of consumerism» – as some bloggers wrote – I think «Champs-Élysées» could indeed be seen this way.
 In the 1990s we grew up with a lot of brands around us like Nike, Lacoste or Sergio Tachini and we loved and still love to wear them.
 But at the same time we are somehow fucked up by this trend.
 The brands have succeeded in entering more and more into our culture.
 In fact, they have become our culture.
 The different sneaker models of Nike are probably better known today than the oeuvre of Albert Camus.
 I think this is neither bad nor good: it’s just our generation.
 We are crazy about brands.

 As I was born in Paris, for me the Champs-Élysées is more than just a glamorous avenue.
 It’s the temple of luxury and a full gallery of crazy people.
 The reasons to go there could not be more diverse: just to show off, to go clubbing or to visit the Arc du Triomphe.
 This diversity is what you see in «Champs-Élysées.»

-This text was published first in the second Norient book Seismographic Sounds.
+This text was published first in a very short version in the second Norient book Seismographic Sounds.
 Click on the image to know more.

 Read More on Norient